MicrosoftDocs/microsoft-365-docs/microsoft-365/commerce/close-your-account.md

 If users are synchronized from on-premises, first turn off sync, then delete the users in the cloud directory by using the Azure portal or Azure PowerShell cmdlets.
 For more information, see [Delete Microsoft 365 user accounts with PowerShell](../enterprise/delete-and-restore-user-accounts-with-microsoft-365-powershell.md).

-To delete users, see [User management admin: Delete one or more users](../admin/add-users/delete-a-user.md#user-management-admin-delete-one-or-more-users-from-microsoft-365).
+- To delete users, see [User management admin: Delete one or more users](../admin/add-users/delete-a-user.md#user-management-admin-delete-one-or-more-users-from-microsoft-365).

-To delete users in bulk, use the [Remove-MsolUser](/powershell/module/msonline/remove-msoluser) PowerShell cmdlet.
+- To delete users in bulk, use the [Remove-MsolUser](/powershell/module/msonline/remove-msoluser) PowerShell cmdlet.

 If your organization uses Active Directory that synchronizes with Microsoft Azure Active Directory (Azure AD), delete the user account from Active Directory, instead.
 For instructions, see [Bulk delete users in Azure Active Directory](/azure/active-directory/users-groups-roles/users-bulk-delete).

 ## Step 2: Cancel all active subscriptions

 You can cancel your subscriptions in the Microsoft 365 admin center.
-To learn how to cancel your subscription, see [Steps to cancel your subscription](subscriptions/cancel-your-subscription.md#steps-to-cancel-your-subscription).
+[Learn how to cancel your subscription](subscriptions/cancel-your-subscription.md#steps-to-cancel-your-subscription).

 If you have an MCA billing account type, unless your subscription is still within the cancellation window, you can’t cancel your subscription immediately.
 Instead, you must [turn off recurring billing](subscriptions/renew-your-subscription.md), and then wait for the subscription to expire at the end of its term.
 You must be a billing account owner or contributor to turn off recurring billing.